-James and James are an eCommerce fulfilment service with facilities in the UK, EU, and USA.
-We combine fantastic customer service with award-winning fulfilment technology (built by us!) to offer industry-leading speed and accuracy in the world of order fulfilment.
+James and James are an eCommerce fulfillment service with facilities in the USA but also the UK, EU, and Australia.
+We combine fantastic customer service with award-winning fulfillment technology (built by us!) to offer industry-leading speed and accuracy in the world of order fulfillment.

-We ship thousands of products every week, and so we know a thing or two about the best shipping strategy for your eCommerce business!
+We ship thousands of products every week, and so we know a thing or two about the best shipping policy template and strategy for your eCommerce business.

 We have a large network of courier partners and a variety of flat rate options, reduced shipping charges, and all the tools eCommerce brands need to make flat rate shipping work.

-If shipping or general order fulfilment is giving you a headache or taking up too much time, it might be worth considering outsourcing to a 3PL like James and James.
-Our fulfilment centres are optimised for eCommerce businesses looking to grow and who ship lightweight products.
+If shipping or general order fulfillment is giving you a headache or taking up too much time, it might be worth considering outsourcing to 3PL solutions like James and James.
+Our fulfillment centers are optimized for eCommerce businesses looking to grow and who ship lightweight products.

 Getting started with us is super simple:

-- Firstly, we’ll get to know your business and design a bespoke fulfilment solution for you
+- Firstly, we’ll get to know your business and design a bespoke fulfillment solution for you

 - Then, you’ll send your goods to us, where we’ll label them, and keep them safe and secure in our warehouse